 - 1. Microsoft Word document, Word 2010 or later version. - 2.
 One-inch margins all around. - 3.
-12-point Times New Roman font (all headings, subheadings, and text should be formatted in this font).
+14-point Times New Roman font (all headings, subheadings, and text should be formatted in this font).
 Do NOT use all capital letters or bold for headings. - 4.
 Double-spaced (See #7 for detailed instructions). - 5.
 Black ink. - 6.
 Left margin justification, ragged right. - 7.
-Do NOT use tabs for indenting paragraphs.
-In Word, go to icon in format paragraph that allows line spacing (while here, you can indicate 2.0 line spacing), click on line spacing options, click on special (first line) and ensure the default is 0.5".
+Do NOT usetabs for indenting paragraphs.
+In Word, go to icon in format paragraph that allows line spacing (while here, you can indicate 2.0 line spacing), click on line spacing options, click on special (first line) and ensure the default is 0.25".
 Do not have a line space follow or precede your paragraphs. - 8.
 Chapter headings should be flush left and capitalized with NO indent.
-Add one extra paragraph return after the chapter heading before the text begins.
 To end a chapter, press CTRL + Enter or COMMAND + Return for Mac. - 9.
-For a scene break, enter a return, return, another return.
+For a scene break, enter return.
+Please place flush left and highlight in pink.
 If you get a strange line across the page, press the undo key and the line will be deleted. - 10.
 Only number the pages through Insert Footer so they can easily be removed prior to publication.
 Do not insert extra pages.